-To foster cooperation and mutual respect between the news media and the Department, a member of the personal staff of the Chief of Police designated as the Department Press Relations Officer.
-His persona services are made available authorized representatives of the new media to assist in solving problems mutual concern to the press and the Department.
-Additionally, the Pres Relations Officer responds to seriol police incidents to assist the new media in their function.
+To foster cooperation and mutual respect between the news media and the Department, a member of the personal staff of the Chief of Police is designated as the Department Press Relations Officer.
+His personal services are made available to authorized representatives of the news media to assist in solving problems of mutual concern to the press and the Department.
+Additionally, the Press Relations Officer responds to serious police incidents to assist the news media in their function.